juju/docs/src/en/users-auth.md

 #### Admin user

-When a controller is created a passphraseless SSH keypair will be generated and placed under `~/.local/share/juju/ssh`.
+When a controller is created (see
+[Creating a controller][controllers-creating]) a passphraseless SSH keypair will be generated and placed under `~/.local/share/juju/ssh`.
 The public key (`juju_id_rsa.pub`) will be installed in the 'ubuntu' account on every machine created within every model belonging to this controller.
-If there is an existing private key named `~/.ssh/id_rsa` then it will also be placed on every machine.
+During creation, if there is an existing public key named `~/.ssh/id_rsa.pub` then it will also be placed on every machine.

-As long as the controller administrator has access to the above keys he/she can connect to any machine with the `juju ssh` command.
+As long as the controller administrator has access to either of the above keys he/she can connect to any machine with the `juju ssh` command.

 #### Regular user